-Five-Year Rule for advancement to candidacy: If a student has not advanced to candidacy by the end of the fifth year, registration will not be allowed except for the quarter in which
+Five-Year Rule for advancement to candidacy: If a student has not advanced to candidacy by the end of the fifth year, registration will not be allowed except for the quarter in which orals are taken.
+(Note: As described in Section C above, the Department expects students to advance to candidacy in their third year.

-Three-Year Rule for completion of the thesis: A student who is advanced to candidacy for the PhD and expects to complete the dissertation within the academic year may go on filing fee status for up to two quarters.
-Once the time limit (with extensions, if any) is exceeded, filing fee status will automatically lapse.
+Three-Year Rule for completion of the thesis: A student who is advanced to candidacy for the PhD and expects to complete the dissertation within the academic year may go on filing fee status for one quarter only (their last quarter in the program).
+Once the time limit is exceeded, filing fee status will automatically lapse.
 Similarly, students who break registration (without going on PELP or filing fee status) lose their student status.